tlamedia/gtm-kit/readme.txt

 = 1.X =

 Enhancements:
+* Add option to set Google Consent Mode default settings if a Consent Management Platform is not used.
 * Added support for import of more plugin configurations.
 * Prevent Consent Management Platforms from blocking GTM Kit and the Google Tag Manager container.
 This can be overridden with the filter hook 'gtmkit_header_script_attributes'.